Garnet McEwen

 Garnet Douglas McEwen (25 September 1945 – 27 January 2012), nicknamed "Mother", was a Canadian outlaw biker, gangster and police informer, most notable as a longtime member of Satan's Choice Motorcycle Club before serving as the first national president of the Outlaws Motorcycle Club in Canada.

 Satan's Choice

 McEwen was born in Campbellton, New Brunswick and moved to St. Catharines, Ontario as a young man.
 McEwen always talked with a strong Maritime accent.
-Initially, he worked as a pencil salesman before saving up enough money to open up a tattoo parlor.
+Initially, he worked as a pencil salesman then a mod clothing salesman at BJs men's wear on St.Paul St. in St.Catharines before saving up enough money to open up a tattoo parlor.
 As a result of a motorcycle accident, he lost one of his legs, which had to be replaced with a plastic prosthetic leg.
 As his tattoo parlor was popular with members of Satan's Choice Motorcycle Club, he ended up joining the club and rose up to become the president of the St. Catharines chapter.
 When the Satan's Choice national president, Bernie Guindon, was convicted of rape in 1969, McEwen became the interim national president, serving in that role until Guindon was released from prison in 1974.